Leozerassauro/flappy-bird/README.md

 </p>

 <h4 align="center">
- A personal project to recreate the game Flappy Bird using only JavaScript, HTML and CSS.
+ A personal project to recreate the game Flappy Bird using JavaScript, HTML and CSS.
 </h4>
 </br>